mercadopago/devsite-docs/guides/online-payments/checkout-api/goto-production.en.md

 ### Don't forget to get an SSL certificate

-To ensure security and data protection, you need to have a valid SSL certificate and make the payment form available on an HTTPS page.
+To ensure security and data protection, you need a valid SSL certificate and make the payment form available on an HTTPS page.
 This protects buyers' transactions and data.
 You may not have it while running tests, but it is mandatory for the production environment.

 ## Sending information